 This low-cost simplicity, however, has made it a goldmine for shady scam agents and predatory publishers to deceive new authors who are trying to get their book published.

-I received an unsolicited email today from a long-time publishing scammer.
+Almost every week, I receive an unsolicited email from a long-time publishing scammer.

-It reminded me that the publishing seas are still infested with these untrustworthy sharks.
+It reminds me that the publishing seas are still infested with these untrustworthy sharks.

 In general terms, these scammers prey on either an author’s dream of becoming published.

 Or on the fact that an author may not know how to self-publish and has given up on traditional publishing, but still yearns to be published.

 It is easy to fall prey to these dubious publishing experts and land into their expensive traps.

 Writers beware.
 Don’t be fooled by scam agents.
 Here are some warning signals for new authors.

 Reputable publishers and literary agents all have huge slush piles.
 None of them would be asking you to make their pile even higher.